antlr/antlr4/runtime/Cpp/cmake/Antlr4Package.md

 7 | No  | none | Additional files on which the input depends
 8 | No  | none | Library path to use during generation

 The `ANTLR4_JAR_LOCATION` CMake variable must be set to the location where the `antlr-4*-complete.jar` generator is located.
 You can download the file from [here](http://www.antlr.org/download.html).

-Additional option to the ANTLR4 generator can be passed in the `ANTLR4_GENERATED_OPTIONS` variable
+Additional options to the ANTLR4 generator can be passed in the `ANTLR4_GENERATED_OPTIONS` variable.
+Add the installation prefix of `antlr4-runtime` to `CMAKE_PREFIX_PATH` or set
+ `antlr4-runtime_DIR` to a directory containing the files.

 The following CMake variables are available following a call to `antlr4_generate`